 We offer the following graduate degrees: Ph.D., Literature track; Ph.D., Rhetoric, Literacy, and Composition Studies track; M.A., English Studies; M.A., English Language and Linguistics; M.F.A. in Creative Writing, Options in Fiction, Nonfiction, and Poetry Writing; M.S.T., Master of Science in Teaching.

 The array of these programs is unusually broad.
 What makes our programs distinctive are the interconnections among them.
-The scope and relatively small size of graduate studies in this department encourages integration and mutual reinforcement among programs and among students.
+The scope and relatively small size of graduate studies in this department encourage integration and mutual reinforcement among programs and among students.

 Individual programs are characterized by high faculty/student ratios and offer an unusually supportive community.
 Courses are characteristically small in size, and students receive close attention from faculty as they hone skills in critical reading, writing, and teaching.
 Other full-scale graduate programs at larger institutions cannot offer such close attention to students’ aspirations and abilities.

 Excellence in teacher training is critical to the English graduate program’s mission.
 The graduate student experience in the classroom begins at an earlier stage at UNH than at other institutions, and beginning students are closely supervised.
 Students do not serve as assistants in large lecture courses but teach their own sections independently.
 The effectiveness of this system is documented by a remarkable rate of job placement and the professional success of our graduates.*

 In addition to the teacher training it provides, the English Department supports other means of preparing graduate students as future faculty and working professionals.
 We encourage students to publish their research and to present papers at conferences, and the Department, as well as the Graduate School, provide funding to enable professional travel and encourage publication.